 I have grown up in a family of homesteaders, urban farmers, ranchers, dairy farmers, and back-to-the-land hippies.
-We all love the land and are very aware of the Laws of Attraction when it comes to gathering, obtaining, barter and wondering, “Where the heck did that come from?!”
+We all love the land and are very aware of the Law of Attraction when it comes to gathering, obtaining, bartering, and wondering, “Where the heck did that come from?!”

 How the Law of Attraction works:

 The law of attraction is based on the principle that you can attract what you would like from the universe by positive thought.
 You can write it on a piece of paper and put it away, make a list of what you want, or plant your thoughts deep within your mind.

 Then change all thoughts to positive thoughts.
 If you are having a bad day and everything seems to be going wrong you just take a deep breath, refocus your visions and change every thought you have to something positive.
 If you find yourself criticizing something your spouse or a friend has done, turn that thought around to something they do you like and forget the bad stuff.